jusminpt/busaraFloraV2/README.md

 <!-- ABOUT THE PROJECT -->
 ## :memo: About The Project

-<p>A website for a local florist with a clean design and accessible for all devices.
+<p> This project is dedicated to a website that I designed  for a local florist; offering simple and clean design that accessible for all devices.
 I first created this website 2 years ago as a trial version
 for my cousin who is the flower shop owner.
 Her clients are mostly online base, so I think it must be nice to create a website that can showcase all her work and services.</p>